 An Outcome-Based Compliance Path for the 2015 IgCC

 Cities and states looking at energy efficient buildings to meet energy use reduction goals are getting a boost from the 2015 International Green Construction Code (IgCC).
-A new section was approved for the energy chapter of the 20i5 IgCC.
-The new outcome-based compliance pathway sets energy-use targets by building type and climate zone, with the goal of actually achieving expected energy results rather than relying on prescriptive measures or predicted models that may not yield actual energy savings.
-Read More
+A new section was approved for the energy chapter of the 2015 IgCC.
+The new outcome-based compliance pathway sets energy use targets by building type and climate zone, with the goal of actually achieving expected energy results rather than relying on prescriptive measures or predicted models that may not yield actual energy savings.

 Benefits of an Outcome-Based Code

-To better align building performance improvement over time with widely accepted policy goals and public expectations, it will be necessary to move to an outcome-based code strategy, one where the metric by which building performance is judged is the actual energy use.
+To better align building performance improvement over time with widely accepted policy goals and public expectations, it will be necessary to move to an outcome-based code strategy, one where actual energy use is the metric by which building performance is judged.
 This approach focuses on real and measurable energy performance improvement rather than on the relationship of the buildings' energy characteristics compared to a theoretical building built to a code baseline.